 Ortiz tells us that many of the Venezuelan refugees living in several camps that have emerged around Uribia arrive in poor health.
 He says the two local hospitals only have the capacity to treat refugees in emergency situations, leaving conditions like cleft lip and cleft palate unaddressed.

 Non-governmental organisations partner with the local health system to provide basic treatments, but the need here remains dire.
 For people living with untreated cleft conditions in marginalised communities like Pedro’s, the annual Riohacha programme is their only chance to receive free surgery.

 Marbelis says that while Pedro was fortunate to avoid the severe health problems that can be caused by cleft conditions, he still carries the emotional burden of having been bullied by his former classmates in Venezuela.
 He also becomes frustrated when people misunderstand him when he speaks.

-Accompanied by Ortiz, Marbelis and Pedro arrive to the Riohacha mission hopeful that Operation Smile Colombia medical volunteers will determine that Pedro is healthy enough to undergo surgery.
+Accompanied by Ortiz, Marbelis and Pedro arrive to the Riohacha medical programme hopeful that Operation Smile Colombia medical volunteers will determine that Pedro is healthy enough to undergo surgery.

 After receiving a comprehensive health evaluation, Pedro proves to be an ideal candidate for surgery and is placed on the schedule of Dr. Mauricio Herrera, Operation Smile Colombia’s medical director and volunteer cleft surgeon.